BenGardiner/mindmup-as-attack-trees/README.md

 In detail:

+NB: the commands below haven't been updated to reflect some of the more recent changes to these scripts

 1. collaborate on (this was alot better before mindmup 2.0), or otherwise create an attack tree in [mindmup](https://app.mindmup.com/map/new/).
 	* It is best if this tree is stable, making large changes to it will make it hard to update the derived documents generated in later steps.
 	* There are some special strings and properties that will be recognized by the processing later: